orgua/throwing_board/readme.md

 - multiplex wood gives best stability and lowest weight
 - it should fit in a normal car, so the outer diameter is limited to about 100 cm (this limitation depends on your preferences)
-- the count of holes for the hands are best to be 12, so you can use the board with 2, 3, 4, 6 bases evenly
+- the count of holes for the hands for this board-size are best to be 12, so you can use the board with 2, 3, 4, 6 bases evenly
-- you need at least a jigsaw, a hole-saw (powerdrill) and a lot of sandpaper (an additional mill / router makes your life so much easier)
+- you need at least a jigsaw, a hole-saw (power-drill) and a lot of sandpaper (an additional mill / router makes your life so much easier)
 - hand holes should be about 45 mm deep and the width of 140 mm should be enough for even the biggest hands

 ![construction](./throwing_board.png)